 report from the University of Michigan revealed on Friday the preliminary

-reading for the Reuters/Michigan index of consumer sentiment tumbled 13.5
+reading for the Reuters/Michigan index of consumer sentiment rose 1.0 percent

-Economists had expected the index would come in at 81.2 this month, unchanged from July’s final reading.
+Economists had expected the index would come in at 72.0 this month, up from August’s final reading of 70.3.

-According to the report, the index of current U.S. economic conditions plunged 7.8 percent m-o-m to 77.9 in August from 84.5 in the previous month.
-Meanwhile, the index of consumer expectations plummeted 17.5 percent m-o-m to 65.2 this month from 79.0 in July.
+According to the report, the index of current U.S. economic conditions fell 1.8 percent m-o-m to 77.1 in September from 78.5 in the previous month.
+Meanwhile, the index of consumer expectations surged 3.1 percent m-o-m to 67.1 this month from 65.1 in August.